 “It’s a bit vengeful and mean, but also fun.
 Fuck it.
 Once I sent Naomi and Jo the demo they really took the cockiness in the lyric and vocal performance and carried it to the extreme with the production of the track.
 It became this super bombastic, Janet Jackson–era track.”

 Shea Diamond is a soul and R&B artist and trans activist.
 You may know her song, “I Am America” as the theme song for the HBO series We’re Here, which was also included on Billboard’s 2020 list of the best LGBTQ songs.
 To this day, the song remains a Pride Month staple.
 The music video was produced in the midst of the pandemic and features activists and artists such as Alok Vaid-Menon, Jacob Tobia, and Justin Tranter.
 Tranter, who is a Berklee alum, signed Diamond to a record deal after hearing her acapella performance of “I Am Her” at a Trans Lives Matter rally.
 Diamond’s story involves the foster care system and a decade of incarceration, which informs the depth of her art.

-A graduate of Berklee, VINCINT’s music career has taken off (even more so) in the past year with the release of his 2021 album There Will Be Tears.
-VINCINT grew up in Philadelphia surrounded by gospel music, his father a member of the Christ United Gospel Singers choir.
+A 2013 graduate of Berklee, VINCINT’s music career has taken off in the decade since.
+He grew up in Philadelphia surrounded by gospel music, his father a member of the Christ United Gospel Singers choir.
 As a former contestant on the FOX music competition The Four, VINCINT felt strongly that his place was in pop music.
-His song “Be Me” was featured on season five of Queer Eye and has had several successful collaborations with artists such as Tegan and Sara, and Alex Newell leading up to his full-length album.
+His 2021 album There Will Be Tears was nominated for the GLAAD Media Awards, and last year he collaborated with Hayley Kiyoko, MNEK and Kesha on the single “Taste So Good (The Cann Song).”

 Special thanks to Berklee Online staff members Fred Saberi and Freesia Towle for their recommendations.